generateme/fitdistr/README.md

 For bootstrap, sequences of resampled data are created and then each sequence is fitted.
 Best result (mean or median) is used as a final parametrization.
 Additionally confidence interval (or other ranges like irq or min-max) is returned.

 Values of the any target function can be calculated and returned as fitness measure.

+### Method of moments - modified version

+Distributions implementation don't provide higher order moments but can calculate mean (first moment) and variance (second central moment).
+MME method uses both to match empirical mean and variance (regardless number of parameters to estimate).
+MSE or MAE is used as a target for optimization.

 ## Usage